gargnityansh/eMandi/Docs/Readme.md

-## The Documents of the project goes in this folder
+## The Documents of the project go in this folder